-Another girlie starting another newsletter at the intersection of fashion, tech and web3 lol.
+Another girlie starting another newsletter at the intersection of fashion, tech and web3.
 Honestly, at this point I’m just sorry.
-But it had to be done.
-For reasons I’m not at liberty to share, obviously.
 That said, I will very much try to make it worth your while — scouts honour.

 I named this newsletter Proof of Taste because I’m hoping reading this newsletter will be the ultimate proof that you have taste.